Lansing Family Fun

 Make the Michigan History Museum Your Next Adventure

-This five-story building tells us the history of Michigan starting with the very earliest people and goes all the way through the middle of the 20th century.
+This five-story building tells the history of Michigan starting with the very earliest people and goes all the way through the middle of the 20th century.

 Most exhibits are hands-on and allow kids to actively participate while they learn.